 How to Apply for Admission to Study in Finland

 Depending on the school and your study program, the form of application for admission to a university in Finland varies.
-For more details about how to apply for admission, please click here.
+For more details about how to apply for admission, please visit the individual schools.

 List of Universities in Finland with Low Tuition Fees for International Students